CS5008Fall2025/midterm-report-NHazelJ/README.md

     return fibonacci_recursive(n - 1) + fibonacci_recursive(n - 2);
 }
 ```
-The Dynamic version using memoization of the fibonacci in pseudocode in C and pyhon
+The Dynamic version using memoization of the fibonacci in pseudocode in C and pyhon.
+In the memoized implementation, each Fibonacci value is computed only once and then reused.
+This reduces redundant calls, giving $O(n)$ time and $O(n)$ space complexity for storing the memoized results and recursion stack.
+[3][4][7]
 ```text
 int memo[1000];